ritupanja12/PowerBILearnings/README.md

 # PowerBILearnings
-Here, I post out about hte new features that I try and learn to create interactive BI reports
+Here, I post out about the new features that I try and learn to create interactive BI reports